kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 ## Formulae

+Formulae arise in different contexts.
+Water when expressed chemically is H~$2$~O. The word [formulation](https://www.vocabulary.com/dictionary/formulation) refers to a collection of ingredients prepared in a specific recipe to serve a specific purpose.
+An ancient [vitality enhancing tonic](https://pmc.ncbi.nlm.nih.gov/articles/PMC6571565/#:~:text=Chyawanprash%20is%20formulated%20by%20processing,richest%20source%20of%20vitamin%20C), for example, consists of dozens of ingredients combined in a specified way.

-Formulae arise in different contexts and appear different.
-Water when expressed chemically is H~$2$~O. But the [formulae](https://en.wikipedia.org/wiki/Formula) we refer to here are succinct mathematical statements whose truth has been established, and whose use saves time and effort.
+But the [formulae](https://en.wikipedia.org/wiki/Formula) we refer to here are succinct mathematical statements whose truth has been established, and whose use saves time and effort.
 In this sense, all [theorems](https://en.wikipedia.org/wiki/Formula) are formulae.
 They save us having to re-invent the wheel each time we are faced with an already-solved task.

-Early encounters with mathematical formulae arise with simple expressions for the area of a triangle ($\frac{1}{2}bh$), the circumference of a circle ($2\pi r$), or the volume of a sphere ($\frac{4}{3}\pi r^3$).
+Early encounters with mathematical formulae arise with simple equations for the area of a triangle (A = $\frac{1}{2}bh$), the circumference of a circle ($C = 2\pi r$), or the volume of a sphere ($V = \frac{4}{3}\pi r^3$).

 The importance of formulae as conveniences is summarized by this quotation from the famous computer scientist [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra):